 For this strategy you’ll assign assets that are of similar type, such as audio tracks or language localization files, to a single AssetBundle.

 Type grouping is one of the better strategies for building AssetBundles to be used by multiple platforms.
 For example if your audio compressionA method of storing data that reduces the amount of storage space it requires.
-See Texture Compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimised for fast Texture sampling.
+See Texture Compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimized for fast Texture sampling.
 More info

 See in Glossary, Animation CompressionThe method of compressing animation data to significantly reduce file sizes without causing a noticable reduction in motion quality.
 Animation compression is a trade off between saving on memory and image quality.
 More info